 Regardless of the MAOP on Line 1600, and unless determined otherwise via the outcome of the pending SED Distribution Study, Line 1600 should functionally remain a transmission line and is subject to the Transmission Integrity Management Program requirements under Subpart O of the Part 192 of Title 49 of the Code of Federal Regulations.

 It is reasonable to maintain Line 1600 in transmission service at 512 psig in the short-term subject to the PSEP Decision Tree and Pub.
 Util.
-Code § 958, but its MAOP should be further reduced as soon as practicable while maintaining reliability.
+Code § 958; however, once short-term issues are resolved, its MAOP should be further reduced as soon as practicable while maintaining reliability.

 SED is authorized to reduce the operating pressure of Line 1600 to 320 psig, or other “safe” MAOP, to address known safety anomalies over time.